takeshape/takeshape-demo/README.md

     context: data/homepage.graphql
 ...
  ```

-### General Configuration
-- `.gitignore` - What files to ignore if you're using git (you should use some form of version control, if you aren't you're doing it wrong).
-- `.eslintrc` - JS linting
-- `.eslintrc` - JS linting
-- `.stylelinerc` - CSS linting rules [https://github.com/stylelint/stylelint](https://github.com/stylelint/stylelint).
-- `postcss.config.js` - Basic config for postcss.
-- `.editorcconfig` - Maintain a consistent coding style [http://editorconfig.org/](https://github.com/stylelint/stylelint).
-- `webpack.config.js` - Compile JS and CSS and provide cache busting

-### Dependency Management
-- `yarn.lock` -  Generated through`yarn install`
-- `package.json` - Serves two purposes, identifies the packages that will be installed when you run `yarn install`.
-Secondly establishes the various commands that can be executed by `yarn run` ex- `yarn run init`, or `yarn run start`, and `yarn run deploy`.
-You can add your own commands here to create your own build process.
-Or you can use a completely different build system like gulp or grunt.

 ## Templating
 TS uses the Nunjucks templating language.
 You can find detailed documentation on the Nunjucks site: (https://mozilla.github.io/nunjucks/templating.html